• Facebook

 Here are a few more interesting facts about mud bricks and the ancient Israelites…

-• Houses were built using mud bricks and then were whitewashed to help deflect the brutal sun’s rays and keep the inside of the home more comfortable.
+• Houses were built using mud bricks.
+Then, they were whitewashed to help deflect the brutal sun’s rays and keep the inside of the home more comfortable.
 Windows were placed high rather than lower like in modern homes to keep sand out and covered with reed mats.
 The roofs were flat.

-• Mud bricks were often stamped with the cartouches of the reigning pharaoh.
-While many were lost, we have been able to recover some bricks that still bear the stamp.
+• Mud bricks were stamped with the cartouches of the reigning pharaoh.
+While many were lost some bricks still bear the stamp.

 • Israelite slave children as young as 4 were used to help make mud bricks.